Chickenpox vaccine side effects

 Serious side effects

-Serious side effects, such as anaphylaxis (a serious allergic reaction), are rare.
-They occur in around one in a million vaccination cases.
+Serious side effects of the chickenpox vaccine, such as a serious allergic reaction (anaphylaxis), are rare.
+They occur in around 1 in a million vaccinated people.

-Although the varicella vaccine is not part of the routine NHS childhood immunisation schedule in the UK, it is in other countries, such as the US and Germany.
+Although the chickenpox vaccine is not part of the routine NHS childhood immunisation schedule in the UK, it is in some other countries, such as the US and Germany.

 Read more about vaccine side effects.

 A patient information leaflet (PIL) is included in the pack of each dose of vaccine, and lists its potential side effects.

 Read the PIL for the VARIVAX chickenpox vaccine.

 Read the PIL for the VARILRIX chickenpox vaccine.

 Monitoring safety of vaccines

 In the UK, the safety of vaccines is monitored through the Yellow Card Scheme regulated by the Medicines and Healthcare products Regulatory Agency (MHRA) and the Commission on Human Medicines.